 Empowering Communities Through Equity, Wellness, and Strategy

 Grant strategist.
-Mental health advocate.
+Mental health advocate dedicated to promoting racial equity.
 Author.
-Speaker
+Speaker focused on community leadership.

 Grant strategist.
-Mental health advocate.
+Mental health advocate dedicated to promoting racial equity.
 Author.
-Speaker
+Speaker focused on community leadership.

 Currently serving as the Manager of Inclusion, Diversity, Equity, and Access (IDEA) at the Edmonton Arts Council, Odion leads system-level change initiatives that support underrepresented artists and organizations.
-Her career spans the development of culturally responsive mental health programs, facilitation of anti-racism training, and successful grant strategies for organizations such as the Alberta Black Therapists Network and Calgary Caribbean Collective.
+Her career includes the development of culturally responsive mental health programs, facilitation of anti-racism training, and successful grant strategies for organizations such as the Alberta Black Therapists Network and Calgary Caribbean Collective.

-A proud first-generation Canadian and survivor of systemic barriers, Odion draws from lived experience to empower others.
-She is the bestselling author of Breakthrough: A Courageous True Story of Overcoming Depression and Anxiety and a sought-after speaker on topics like mental health in leadership, Black identity, and inclusive grantmaking.
+As a proud first-generation Canadian and survivor of systemic barriers, Odion draws from her lived experience to empower others.
+She is the bestselling author of "Breakthrough: A Courageous True Story of Overcoming Depression and Anxiety" and a sought-after speaker on topics like mental health in leadership, Black identity, and inclusive grantmaking.

 Odion’s mission is to make equity actionable—whether through storytelling, strategy, or social change.

-Send me a message or ask me a question using this form.
+As a mental health advocate committed to promoting racial equity and fostering community leadership, feel free to send me a message or ask me a question using this form.
 I will do my best to get back to you soon!

-Open today | 09:00 a.m. – 05:00 p.m. |
+Open today | 09:00 am – 05:00 pm |

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.